ahwm/GodaddyWrapper.Net/README.md

 Remark
 -------------------
-As I only use the domain part (Suggested Domain, Buy Domain, CheckAvailable, etc.), I haven't tested the other parts of it so feel free to leave an issue if you find something wrongs.
-(Also welcome to make a pull request).
+As I only use the domain part (Suggested Domain, Buy Domain, CheckAvailable, etc.), I haven't tested the other parts of it so feel free to leave an issue if you find something wrong (also welcome to make a pull request).
 Please provide as much info as you can.